Football in Armenia: Independent Armenia (1992—present)

 Football became the most popular sport in independent Armenia.
 Armenia became an independent state in 1991, the Armenian SSR having previously played for the Soviet Union national football team.
 The Football Federation of Armenia was founded on 18 January 1992 and established relations with FIFA in 1992 and with UEFA in 1993.
 The history of the Armenia national team began on 14 October 1992, when Armenia played its first match against Moldova.
 That meeting ended in a goalless draw.
 Since 1996, the team is a member of qualifiers European and World Championships.
 Armenia has competed in every UEFA Euro qualification and FIFA World Cup qualification since 1994.

 However, the lack of financial resources forced many clubs in Yerevan and other provinces to retire from professional football.

-As of 2016, only 5 clubs from Yerevan, 1 from Gyumri, 1 from Kapan and 1 from Abovyan are practicing professional football and taking part in the Armenian football league system.
+In 2016, only 6 clubs from Yerevan, 1 from Gyumri, and 1 from Kapan were practicing professional football and taking part in the Armenian football league system.

-Many new football stadiums were built in Armenia during the 1st decade of the 21st century.
-However, many of the Soviet-era stadiums are still in bad conditions.
-Most of the professional clubs either possess their own stadium or football training academy.
+Many football stadiums were built in Soviet Armenia during the final decade of the 20th century.
+Many of the Soviet-era stadiums are still in bad conditions.
+However, FFA is now trying to develop the infrastructure across the country with few stadiums being renovated such as in Abovyan, Armavir, Vanadzor and many more fields across the regions.
+Very few of the professional clubs either possess their own stadium or football training academy.

-Major training centres
+Major training centres and stadiums

-Many football academies and training camps are operating in Armenia:
+Armenia has many football academies and training centers.
+These facilities allow players to develop their skills.
+Some academies are opened and sponsored by professional clubs like FC Pyunik and FC Ararat Yerevan, while the Football Federation of Armenia also has an academy.
+These centers provide access to training pitches and coaching.